 His father was on the Board of Directors of Bayer AG in Leverkusen, Germany.
 In the name of his son, I invited Prof. Dr. Weise to nominate a young person for a place on one of our Courses.
 He agreed, but went further.
 He asked that he be permitted to nominate and pay for a place in his son's name in perpetuity.
 He also agreed to the sculpting of a trophy that would be awarded annually in his son's name to a student or students making an outstanding contribution to the international aims of our Courses.
 The recipients of the Trophy were invited to a gathering each year and, in time, the group grew to a sizeable number.

 Such a collection of talented young people from many different countries needed more of a reason for being than just an annual get-together, I felt, and in 1985 I put to them the idea that they could form themselves into an Association that would work towards giving other, less privileged, young people the opportunity to cross frontiers.
 The Jörg Weise Association (JWA) was born.
 The JWA is a now a charitable Foundation registered in Germany, for the advancement of international understanding.
 It meets annually and has a well-organised social programme.
 Membership is no longer by means of the award of the Trophy.
 At my suggestion, the JWA will invite internationally-minded young people to join it – initially with 'Observer Status'.
 Anyone who is attracted by its international aims is able to apply for membership.

-We welcome nominations for the Scholarship in 2016 or 2017 which should be sent in confidence, and without informing the projected recipient, to Vacational Studies.
+We welcome nominations for the Scholarship in 2022 and 2023 which should be sent in confidence, and without informing the projected recipient, to Vacational Studies.
 I shall forward nominations to the Scholarship Committee of the JWA.